 Welcome to Traffic Incident Management (TIM)

-The Integrating Computer-Aided Dispatch Data with Traffic Management Centers Primer describes how integrating data from law enforcement and public safety computer-aided dispatch systems with transportation operating systems can improve incident response, help to save responder lives, and improve safety for travelers on the network.
+Computer-Aided Dispatch Integration Factsheet and Primer describe how integrating data from law enforcement and public safety computer-aided dispatch systems with transportation operating systems improves incident detection and response.

 TIM Responder Training